 Treasure House’s financial model allows it to scholarship over 50 percent of each resident’s monthly room and board.
 When the family learned that a one-time opportunity for a supplemental scholarship had become available yielding two-thirds of total tuition being covered, the family was eager to give KC a chance to start life at Treasure House.
 After touring the grounds, joining residents in activities, and completing a trial stay, KC and her family officially became valued members of the Treasure House family.
 KC, her parents, grandparents, and aunt and uncle co-sponsor the remaining tuition.

 At Treasure House, KC has found a supportive community and a personalized plan for achieving independence, inclusion and purpose while transitioning into adulthood.
-Her life has changed, and she has accomplished more than she or her family ever thought possible.
-KC’s priority at Treasure House was securing a job to give her a sense of purpose.
-With guidance from Brittney, KC’s Life Coach, she built a resume, sourced an employment opportunity, conducted mock interviews, and went into the final interview independently.
-“I work at United Cerebral Palsy of Central Arizona – it is a daycare and I am a teacher’s assistant.
-I just got promoted to be a preschool assistant teacher,” KC said with a beaming smile.
-“I’m really excited about that.”
+Her life has changed, and she has accomplished more than she or her family ever hoped possible.
+KC’s first priority at Treasure House was securing a job to give her a sense of purpose.
+With guidance from Brittney, KC’s Life Coach, she built a resume, sourced employment opportunities, conducted mock interviews, and went into final interviews independently.
+KC landed a job as a teacher’s assistant at United Cerebral Palsy of Central Arizona, a daycare that quickly promoted her to preschool assistant teacher.
+Today, she works as a barista at Spencer’s Place, an inclusive coffee shop, and at PLAYzona, a premier play space for children and family center.

 Through the active living environment, other goals that KC has met towards independence include managing money with a budget, ordering groceries online, and developing meaningful relationships – things that all people, regardless of ability, desire.
 “KC has adjusted to other people’s feelings, needs, and wants – it is not just about her,” said Cari.
 “Treasure House has opened her eyes to understanding that she is part of a community, a group of people that have something in common.”
 Being surrounded by friends daily at Treasure House has improved KC’s confidence, communication skills, and the way she articulates feelings to her parents, peers, and employer.
 KC’s sense of belonging at Treasure House is so strong that when her parents ask if she wants to come home for the weekend she often declines.
 She does not want to miss out on activities with friends and values the personal space that her individual apartment offers.
 “KC is her own woman now,” said Joe, KC’s father.